luizbgomide/sovereign/index.md

 - Use (C) instead of the crossed swords emoji for feats.
 Works better for hyperlinks.
 - Clean up the index page now that we have a ToC.
 - Link to OSE instead of BF for magic items; it's a little better.
+- Tabulate the combat actions.
+- Explain how to make improvised combat actions.

 #### 2024-07-26
 - Add check penalties to chain and plate armor.